chatwoot/docs/docs/contributing-guide/environment-variables.md

 title: 'Environment variables'
 ---

-For a complete set of production environment variables, please refer to [Production Environment Variables Guide](/docs/self-hosted/configuration/environment-variables)
+For a complete set of production environment variables, see [here](/docs/self-hosted/configuration/environment-variables).

-In addition to the above variables, you can use the following variables in development mode.
+In addition to these, in development mode, you can use the Letter Opener instead of Mailhog or SMTP to open emails:

-### Use letter opener instead of mailhog/SMTP

-Set the following variable to open emails in letter opener instead of SMTP

 ```
 LETTER_OPENER=true